Picture of Steve Cushings

 Cushing Syndrome in Adults

-The most common cause of Cushings Syndrome is excess steroid medications.
-Otherwise, Cushings Syndrome is caused by growths (tumors) in the body.
+Cushing Syndrome (CS) is a hormonal disorder caused by high levels of the hormone cortisol.
+The most common cause of CS is use of steroid medications.
+Otherwise, CS is caused by growths (tumors) in the body.

 Click here for information on Cushing Syndrome in Childhood